-- CTX\XDL\SEARCH\BASE=search-base-set -The Linux VDA queries LDAP through a search base set to the root of the Active Directory Domain (for example, DC=mycompany,DC=com).
+- CTX_XDL_SITE_NAME=dns-name -The Linux VDA discovers LDAP servers through DNS.
+To limit the DNS search results to a local site, specify a DNS site name.
+This variable is set to <none> by default. - CTX_XDL_LDAP_LIST='list-ldap-servers' -The Linux VDA queries DNS to discover LDAP servers.
+If DNS cannot provide LDAP service records, you can provide a space-separated list of LDAP FQDNs with LDAP ports.
+For example, ad1.mycompany.com:389.
+This variable is set to <none> by default. - CTX_XDL_SEARCH_BASE=search-base-set -The Linux VDA queries LDAP through a search base set to the root of the Active Directory Domain (for example, DC=mycompany,DC=com).
 However, to improve search performance, you can specify a search base (for example, OU=VDI,DC=mycompany,DC=com).
-This variable is set to <none> by default. - CTX\XDL\FAS\LIST='list-fas-servers' -The Federated Authentication Service (FAS) servers are configured through [AD Group Policy](#).
+This variable is set to <none> by default. - CTX_XDL_FAS_LIST='list-fas-servers' -The Federated Authentication Service (FAS) servers are configured through [AD Group Policy](#).
 The Linux VDA does not support AD Group Policy, but you can provide a semicolon-separated list of FAS servers instead.
 The sequence must be the same as configured in [AD Group Policy](#).
-If any server address is removed, fill its blank with the <none> text string and do not modify the order of server addresses. - CTX\XDL\DOTNET\RUNTIME\PATH=path-to-install-dotnet-runtime -The path to install .NET Runtime 6.0 for supporting the new broker agent service ([ctxvda](#)).
-The default path is /usr/bin. - CTX\XDL\DESKTOP\ENVIRONMENT=gnome/mate -Specifies the GNOME or MATE desktop environment to use in sessions.
+If any server address is removed, fill its blank with the <none> text string and do not modify the order of server addresses. - CTX_XDL_DOTNET_RUNTIME_PATH=path-to-install-dotnet-runtime -The path to install .NET Runtime 6.0 for supporting the new broker agent service ([ctxvda](#)).
+The default path is /usr/bin. - CTX_XDL_DESKTOP_ENVIRONMENT=gnome/gnome-classic/mate -Specifies the GNOME, GNOME Classic, or MATE desktop environment to use in sessions.
 If you leave the variable unspecified, the desktop currently installed on the VDA is used.
 However, if the currently installed desktop is MATE, you must set the variable value to mate.